Updated for 2026

 Packing Smart (Without Losing Your Style)

 Start simple: pick 2–3 base colors and 1–2 accent shades.
-I’m doing:
+I’m would choose:

 - Neutrals: white, tan, black